-A trust ensures your assets are protected and distributed correctly under state law.
+A trust helps protect your assets and direct how they are distributed under state law.
 At Southern Estate Lawyers, our trust planning lawyers in Alabama combine proactive planning with real courtroom experience.
-Because we regularly litigate inheritance disputes, we know exactly how to structure your trust to prevent probate delays, family conflict, and future legal challenges.
+Because we regularly litigate inheritance disputes, we know how to structure your trust to reduce the risk of probate delays, family conflict, and future legal challenges.

 What Is a Trust and Why Does It Matter in Alabama?